dillibabu77/juice-shop/README.md

 ## Licensing [![license](https://img.shields.io/github/license/bkimminich/juice-shop.svg)](LICENSE)

-This program is free software: you can redistribute it and/or modify it under the terms of the [MIT license](LICENSE).
+This program is free software: you1 can redistribute it and/or modify it under the terms of the [MIT license](LICENSE).
 OWASP Juice Shop and any contributions are Copyright © by Bjoern Kimminich 2014-2020.